AyushPai4159/ChatGPTAugmenter/README.md

 - **Data Management**: Upload, process, search, and delete operations with real-time feedback
 - **Performance**: Optimized for large conversation datasets with efficient similarity queries

-## Version 0.8 New Features

-### 🗑️ Delete Functionality
-- **One-click deletion**: Remove uploaded conversation data with a single button click
-- **Complete cleanup**: Removes both raw data and processed embeddings
-- **Confirmation dialogs**: Prevents accidental data loss
-- **Real-time feedback**: Progress indicators during deletion process

-### 🗄️ Database Integration
-- **PostgreSQL primary storage**: Fast, reliable database for conversation embeddings
-- **Automatic fallback**: Seamless switch to JSON files if database is unavailable
-- **Connection resilience**: Handles database disconnections gracefully
-- **Migration support**: Easy transition from JSON to PostgreSQL storage

-### 📊 Enhanced Data Management
-- **Upload progress tracking**: Real-time feedback during file processing
-- **Storage method display**: Shows whether using PostgreSQL or JSON fallback
-- **Error handling**: Comprehensive error messages and recovery suggestions
-- **Performance monitoring**: Query timing and optimization metrics

 ## Support

-Make sure to run `startup.sh` for first-time setup and `run.sh` for subsequent backend starts.
-Don't forget to run `npm start` in the `react-app` directory to launch the web application.
+Make sure to run `python setupApp.py` for first-time setup and `python runApp.py` for subsequent starts.
+The application serves both frontend and backend on `http://localhost:8080`.
 The Sentence Transformer model requires an internet connection for the initial download.

-### Version 0.8 Notes
+### Version 0.9 Notes
-- **PostgreSQL recommended** for better performance with large datasets
-- **JSON fallback ensures functionality** even without database setup
-- **Delete feature requires confirmation** to prevent accidental data loss
-- **Hybrid storage system** provides maximum reliability and flexibility
-- **Enhanced error handling** provides better user feedback and troubleshooting guidance

-For issues specific to v0.8 features, check the database connection status and ensure proper file permissions for both PostgreSQL and JSON fallback storage.
+- **Single-port deployment** simplifies access and configuration
+- **Docker-first approach** for easy deployment and scaling
+- **Static file serving** eliminates need for separate React development server
+- **Unified setup scripts** reduce complexity and potential configuration issues
+- **Production optimization** with efficient container builds and resource usage

+For issues specific to v0.9 features, ensure Docker is properly installed for containerized deployment, or use the Python scripts for local development.
+The integrated static files mean you only need to access `http://localhost:8080` for the complete application.